-3.2 What theories/ methods do forecasters use?
+3.2 What theories / -methods do forecasters use?

-We start our investigation of methods and theories underlying the regular forecasts with a rather general question on the factors that influence the forecast.
+We start our investigation of methods and theories with a rather general question on the factors that influence a forecast.
 With this question we aim at seeing how strongly forecasters rely on the use of specific forecasting methodologies or information.
 For example, behavioural economics is a rather new approach, which makes it interesting for us to see if it has been implemented in forecasting practice yet.
-Furthermore, we are interested in the speed of adoption of methods recently discussed in the academic discourse.
+Furthermore, we are interested in the speed of adoption of methods discussed in the academic discourse.
 For example, behavioural economics is a relatively new approach, which would be interesting for us to see if it has been implemented in forecasting practice yet.
 The results are given in Figure 1.
 According to these answers, most forecasters have little eye for an interdisciplinary approach.
+While this is line with the results of Fourcade et al. (2015), who find that economics is much more self-orientated than neighbouring fields, it might be seen as a short-coming, since, e.g., Tetlock and Gardner (2016) argue that it is not in particular the expertise in a certain field that makes a good forecasters, but instead a certain attitude, like being open to revise your forecast when facing new information.
 Insights from neighbouring fields like psychology or history are noticed only by a minority of forecasters.
 By contrast, factors that may be attributed to a economic viewpoint in a rather narrow sense, are named much more often.
-In addition to the pre-defined items, respondents had the opportunity to write-in "other" elements of their forecasting process.
-The individual statements are listed in section C. This, in turn, gave interesting insights.
-There are some notable exceptions to the general picture: "experience", "personal forecasting experience", "experience based knowledge", or "historical experience" were all given as important elements of the forecasting efforts.
-Furthermore, the mentioned "rule of thumb(s)" also reflect a specific form of experience as does the reflection on past forecast errors.
-Over and above, at least one forecaster emphasized the relevance of institutional knowledge as an element relevant for forecasting.
-This is important as it shows that the topic "how personal and societal experience shapes expectations" is somewhat present among forecasters and a relation to "historical experience" is established by some individuals.
+In addition to the

-Figure 1: Elements of the forecasting process Which of the following elements do you take into account in your forecasts?
+Which of the following elements do you take into account in your forecasts?